kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

     p.ProjectName,
     CASE
-        WHEN ep.EmployeeID IS NULL THEN 'No Project Assignment' WHEN p.Status = 'Completed' THEN 'Completed Project' WHEN p.Status = 'In Progress' AND ep.HoursWorked > ep.HoursAllocated
+        WHEN ep.EmployeeID IS NULL THEN 'No Project Assignment' WHEN p.IsActive = 'Completed' THEN 'Completed Project' WHEN p.IsActive = 'In Progress' AND ep.HoursWorked > ep.HoursAllocated
              THEN 'Over-allocated on Active Project'
-        WHEN p.Status = 'In Progress' AND ep.HoursWorked < ep.HoursAllocated * 0.5
+        WHEN p.IsActive = 'In Progress' AND ep.HoursWorked < ep.HoursAllocated * 0.5
              THEN 'Under-utilized on Active Project'
-        WHEN p.Status = 'In Progress' THEN 'Actively Working' ELSE 'Unknown Project Status'
+        WHEN p.IsActive = 'In Progress' THEN 'Actively Working' ELSE 'Unknown Project IsActive'
-    END AS ProjectStatus,
+    END AS ProjectIsActive,
     CASE
         WHEN ep.EmployeeID IS NOT NULL AND p.ProjectID IS NOT NULL THEN CASE